chrisbekas/dominoiq-cli/README.md

 # dominoiq-cli

-dominoiq-cli is a command-line app for sending prompts to a Domino IQ server through the Domino REST API.
+dominoiq-cli is a command-line app for sending prompts to a Domino IQ server using the Domino REST API.

 ## Requirements

 - Domino IQ running on a Domino server
-- Domino REST API v1.1.4+
+- Domino REST API v1.1.4 or newer
 - Node.js 18 or newer

 ## Install